Installing a rainwater tank helps you to capture and store water for use in your home during drier seasons.

 Health authorities advise that rainwater is safe for most people to drink providing:

 - it comes from a well maintained system.

-If these conditons are observed then the chances of having harmful organisms in your rainwater tank is expected to be low.
+If these conditions are observed then the chances of having harmful organisms in your rainwater tank is expected to be low.

 If you have concerns you can have your rainwater tested by a laboratory.

-Find out more about having testing your rainwater.
+Find out more about having your rainwater tested

 For the elderly, the very young or anyone with compromised health it is recommended to boil rainwater to sterilise it first before drinking.